wkania/symfony-docs/reference/constraints/UniqueEntity.rst

 .. include:: /reference/constraints/_groups-option.rst.inc

-If object being validated field name(s) do not match the ones from the entity, use key-value mapping; Where ``key`` is the name of the field in the object being validated and ``value`` is the name of the field in the entity.
+If object being validated field name(s) do not match the one(s) from the entity, use key-value mapping; Where ``key`` is the name of the field in the object being validated and ``value`` is the name of the field in the entity.
 Field name(s) mapping only applies when the object being validated is not an entity.